agunechemba/agunechemba.github.io/_posts/2025-10-14-Python Bootcamp Revision Hub 2025.md

 ## 🎬 Watch the Bootcamp Playlist on YouTube

-Sometimes, seeing code in action helps everything click faster.
-To reinforce what you’ve learned, visit our **official Python Bootcamp YouTube playlist** — where each lesson is explained step by step with live examples and demonstrations.

 🎥 Watch here: [**Python Bootcamp Video Lessons Playlist**](https://www.youtube.com/playlist?list=PLRAUwNWZSmGOABAeKDbqikNgVdr6RZ0AQ)

-You can pause, replay, and practice along at your own pace.
-It’s your on-demand classroom — available anytime, anywhere!

----

-## 🌟 Review Time

-After revising these lessons, you should be able to:

-* Explain how data moves through a Python program
-* Write functions confidently
-* Handle logic, loops, and conditions smoothly
-* Build small but complete Python projects on your own

-Keep experimenting — that’s how programming sticks!

----

 ## 🌐 What’s Next?